jexlor/cs2api/README.md

 What's Cs2Api?
 ---------------------------
 <strong>cs2api</strong> repo contains database filled with all the information about skins from cs2 (game). all that is accessible with
 Api which is written with <strong>Go + Gin</strong> framework. for DB Api has <strong>PostgreSql</strong>.
 Api can work for any type of project which needs db + api to serve info about thousands of skins.
+Compatible with any frontend framework and SSR apps (api can serve html along with json but it's still raw and under dev)

 Where Cs2Api gets information about skins?
 -----------------------------------------------